-The Middle District of Pennsylvania offers a database of opinions for the years 1999 to 2016, listed by year and judge.
+The Middle District of Pennsylvania offers a database of opinions for the years 1999 to 2012, listed by year and judge.
 For a more detailed search, enter the keyword or case number in the search box above.

 Capitol Presort Services, LLC (“Capitol Presort”) commenced this breach of contract action against XL Health Corporation (“XL Health”) asserting that XL Health unilaterally terminated a service agreement between the parties prior to the expiration of its initial term.
 Before the court are the parties’ respective cross-motions for summary judgment pursuant to Federal Rule of Civil Procedure 56.

 The Dommels pledged three properties in toto as security for the loans: 1) “Farm One” located at 83 Sherk’s Church Road, Palmyra, Pennsylvania, consisting of 96 acres, (2) “Farm Two” located at 7 Coon Creek Road, Palmyra, Pennsylvania, consisting of 68 acres, and (3) a hunting camp located in Lycoming County, Pennsylvania, consisting of 500 acres.
 According to the terms of each mortgage, the Dommels waived “all notices of Mortgagor’s default of, or Mortgagee’s election to exercise, or Mortgagee’s actual exercise of any right, remedy or option under, this Mortgage or under the Note, unless expressly required under this Mortgage or documents evidencing or collateralizing the Note.”

 The putative class action at bar challenges the confidential treatment regime of the Pennsylvania Department of Corrections (“Department”) colloquially known as the “One Good Eye” policy.
 Culled to its essence, this administrative policy denies cataract surgery to inmates who retain a threshold modicum of visual acuity in one eye, notwithstanding physician recommendations to the contrary.
 The court finds that such draconian medical treatment, as unearthed in the complaint, may transgress the Eighth Amendment.

 Presently before the court in the above-captioned matter is the motion (Docs.
 14, 17) filed by Ernesto Ruiz, Eusebia Ruiz, and Ely Felix Ruiz (collectively, "the Ruizes"), seeking the return of property and the award of attorneys fees, litigation expenses, and interest, pursuant to Federal Rule of Criminal Procedure 41(g) and 28 U.S.C. § 2465(b)(1).
-The Ruizes allege that the Drug Enforcement Administration ("DEA") seized $20,000 in United States currency from their safe deposit box and that, following an order (Doc.
+The Ruizes allege that the Drug Enforcement Administration (DEA) seized $20,000 in United States currency from their safe deposit box and that, following an order (Doc.
 12) of court directing the return of the seized property, the government failed to relinquish $3500 of the total amount seized.
 For the reasons that follow, the court will deny the motion in its entirety.